 Other data products

-The intention is that in future editions of this document, when operational product specifications are published by IHO, navigation displays such as the ECDIS main screen will allow the mariner to toggle the display of the following data products:
+The intention is that in future editions of this document, when operational product specifications are published by IHO, navigation displays such as the ECDIS main screen will allow the mariner to toggle the display of the following data products

 S-122 Marine Protected Areas;

 S-123 Marine Radio Services;

+S-125 Marine Aids to Navigation

+S-126 Physical Environment

 S-127 Marine Traffic Management;

+S-131 Marine Harbour Infrastructure.

+WMO S-411 Dynamic Ice Information

+WMO S-412- Marine Weather Warnings

 Mitigation of data overload

 Each additional data layer multiplies clutter and the potential for hiding critical information.
 General user interface principles as well as IMO guidance (MSC.191(79), MSC.1/Circ1609) recommend avoiding cluttering screens with too much information.
-The standardised mechanism for reducing clutter is the S-98 interoperability mechanism, described in outlined in
+The standardised mechanism for reducing clutter is the S-98 interoperability mechanism, described in outlined in C-8

 Detection of and response to possible data overload should be guided by the role a particular system is playing at the moment (e.g., a display being used for planning may be able to treat potential overloading in a laxer manner than navigation displays being used for route monitoring and collision avoidance).
 See clause C-8.3.10 for user interface recommendations relating to possible data overload.